almereyda/awesome-starred/README.md

 - [AppFlowy-IO/AppFlowy](https://github.com/AppFlowy-IO/AppFlowy) - AppFlowy is an open-source alternative to Notion.
 You are in charge of your data and customizations.
 Built with Flutter and Rust.
 - [kubenav/kubenav](https://github.com/kubenav/kubenav) - kubenav is the navigator for your Kubernetes clusters right in your pocket.
 - [appwrite/appwrite](https://github.com/appwrite/appwrite) - Secure Backend Server for Web, Mobile & Flutter Developers 🚀 AKA the 100% open-source Firebase alternative.
-- [matthiasn/lotti](https://github.com/matthiasn/lotti) - a smart journal and behavioral monitoring app
+- [matthiasn/lotti](https://github.com/matthiasn/lotti) - Achieve your goals and keep your data private with Lotti.
+Our habit tracking app is designed to help you stay motivated and on track, all while keeping your personal information safe and secure.
 - [invoiceninja/admin-portal](https://github.com/invoiceninja/admin-portal) - Invoice Ninja: Admin portal built with Flutter
-- [pubkey/rxdb](https://github.com/pubkey/rxdb) - A fast, offline-first, reactive database for JavaScript Applications https://rxdb.info/
 - [invoiceninja/invoiceninja](https://github.com/invoiceninja/invoiceninja) - Invoices, Expenses and Tasks built with Laravel, Flutter and React

 ## font